Last Updated on

 Indian Height-Weight Chart According to Age

-In many cases, Indian parents don’t consider the Growth Charts for Indian Children in the initial stages or often refer to the WHO growth chart for boys and girls.
+In India, the Baby Growth Charts for Indian Children are either not followed in the initial stages or the WHO growth chart for boys and girls is often referred to.
 Indian children are different and so is their growth velocity.
 The WHO chart does the work for the children in western countries.
-IAP i.e. Indian Pediatric Academy provides an updated growth chart for Indian boys and girls which can be referred to considering the Indian lifestyle, nutrition type, parental care and environment.
+IAP i.e. Indian Pediatric Academy provides an updated height chart and weight chart for Indian boys and girls.
+The chart can be referred to considering the Indian lifestyle, nutrition type, parental care and environment.

-Below is the useful age wise weight chart & height chart for Indian babies inspired from WHO and IAP that can help the Indian parents contribute positively to their children’s growth.
+Below is the useful age-wise weight chart & height chart for boys and girls made from data by WHO and IAP.
+The chart can help the Indian parents contribute positively to their children’s growth.

 Below charts are made with sole purpose of making the growth charts easy for new parents in India.